wpcraft-ru/meio-mask-field/readme.txt

 == Description ==

-ACF Meio Mask Field - addon for ACF, adds custom field into ACF, based on jquery.meiomask.js
+ACF Meio Mask Field - addon for Advanced Custom Fields, adds custom field into Advanced Custom Fields, based on jquery.meiomask.js

 == Installation ==

 1. Upload zip and unzip this into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use new field into ACF;)
+3. Use new field into Advanced Custom Fields ;)

 == Frequently Asked Questions ==